kanbanyte/sepb/assessments/evaluation.md

 This is a high-severity problem because it directly threatens human safety and potentially cause damage in the working space.

 * System Freeze:\
-The system occasionally freezes during operation, rendering the robotic arm unresponsive.
+The system might freeze fully or partially during operation.
-This is a high-severity issue because it halts production and may result in damage to equipment.
+This is a high-severity issue because it halts production and may result in damage to equipment. especially if gripper fails to release an item and the joints continue moving.

 * Inaccurate Object Detection:\
 The neural network consistently misidentifies the position of objects, causing the robotic arm to repeatedly miss its target.